Micha-Git/SEMAPhases/pages/gu_modeling_of_an_application_microservice_api_diagram.md

       - Map each use case to a method: Transform the use case title to lower camelCase, and remove the name of the entity that owns the method from the title (e.g., Add Car to Fleet --> addCar)
       - Input parameters are derived from the information passed from the primary actor to the system.
       - Return parameters are derived from the information passed from the system to the primary actors

-# Versioning Concept

-Versioning will be done using the C&M Versioning Concept [\[CM-G-Ver\]](https://gitlab.kit.edu/kit/cm/teaching/engineeringknowledge/0.general/-/blob/main/pages/gu_versioning_concept.md).
-However API Diagrams MUST NOT have a patch version number (e.g. 1.0.0).
-The patch version number is only used for API specifications and implementations.
-The initial version is therefore `1.0` and not `1.0.0`.

-[CM-G-Ver] Cooperation & Management: Versioning Concept, C&M GitLab.
-[Source](../gl_versioning_concept.md)